Option A: Rwanda Musozi Natural by Obadiah Coffee, UK (omni)

 For this season’s harvest, we’ve selected a natural Bourbon that reveals dried fruit, blueberry sweetness, and a smooth, creamy richness.

-Option E: Burundi Shikankoni Washed by Obadiah Coffee, UK (omni)
+Option B: Burundi Shikankoni Washed by Obadiah Coffee, UK (omni)

 Milled at the first specialty dry mill in Burundi, offering quality and precision in small, traceable lots: stone fruit & refreshing acidity.